-Though a personal and business account look the same, there are key differences to be aware of.
-If you want to use Pinterest for commercial purposes, you must create a business account, and agree to the business-specific terms of service.
+Though personal and business account looks the same, there are key differences to be aware of.
+If you want to use Pinterest for commercial purposes, you must create a business account and agree to the business-specific terms of service.

-You also have the ability to specify your business name, rather than trying to make it fit into the standard first and last name on a personal account.
+You also can specify your business name rather than trying to make it fit into the standard first and last name on a personal account.

 Pinterest offers an educational library of content aimed at businesses who want to learn how to leverage Pinterest for marketing purposes.
-The content helps you with telling your story on your profile, gives tips to build your community, and helps you learn how to drive traffic.
+The content helps you tell your story on your profile, gives tips to build your community, and helps you learn how to drive traffic.